axibase/atsd/rule-engine/functions-series.md

   value > 60 && db_last('temperature') < 30
 ```

-> As an alternative, if the specified metric was received in the same command, use the [`value()`](functions-value.md) function.
+> As an alternative, if the specified metric is received in the same command, use the [`value()`](functions-value.md) function.
 The `value()` function returns metric values set in the command without querying the database.

 ### `db_last(string m, string e)`